Discover Bogotá like a local

 • Send a message to the hotel 1 day before your flight and ask to reconfirm the shuttle service.
 Without reconfirmation from the hotel, you cannot automatically assume you will be picked up.

 • The shuttles usually go every half hour or every hour, depending on the hotel.
-Don’t feel like or have time to wait for that?
-Then book here a private cab service, where the driver is already waiting for you at the airport.
+Don’t feel like or have time to wait for the shuttle?
+Then book a private taxi service here.
+This is a convenient option as the driver will already be waiting for you at the airport.

 #3 Check out these 10 tips to make your time fun (and delicious) at El Dorado airport.